 2. From the American Cancer Society "There are no scientifically valid studies that show wearing bras of any type causes breast cancer."

-Fact: This study did not include any bra-free women.
-That means there was no control group.
+Fact: This is the only study that did not find a bra-cancer link.
+The study did not include any bra-free women, and only included bra-using women over 55 years of age.
+That means there was no control group of bra-free women for comparison.
 You cannot come to a conclusion of the impacts of bra usage without a bra-free control.
 This flaw was mentioned by the study's authors in their study text, but not in the press release above.
+The exclusion of women under 55 also limits the scope of the study.
+Essentially, this is a useless study that is more propaganda than anything.